PrefectHQ/prefect/docs/getting-started/installation.md

 - Use the `conda` virtual environment manager, which enables configuring a compatible SQLite version.
 - [Configure a PostgeSQL database](/concepts/database/#configuring_a_postgresql_database) as the Prefect backend database.
 - [Install SQLite on Red Hat Enterprise Linux (RHEL)](#install-sqlite-on-rhel).
-- Use [Prefect Cloud](/ui/cloud/) as your API server and orchestration engine.

 ## Using Self-Signed SSL Certificates